matepek/vscode-catch2-test-adapter/documents/configuration/debugConfigTemplate.config.md

 # Debugger Configuration Template

 ```
-catch2TestExplorer.debugConfigTemplate
+copper.debug.configTemplate
 ```

 Set the necessary debug configurations and the debug button will work.

-If `catch2TestExplorer.debugConfigTemplate` value is `null` (default),
+If `copper.debug.configTemplate` value is `null` (default),

 > it searches for configurations in the workspacefolder's `.vscode/launch.json`.
 > It will choose the first one which's `"request"` property is `"launch"`
 > and has `type` property with string value starting with `cpp`, `lldb` or `gdb`.
-> (If you don't want this but also don't want to specify you own debugConfigTemplate
+> (If you don't want this but also don't want to specify you own debug.configTemplate
 > use `"extensionOnly"` as value.)

 In case it hasn't found one it will look after: